mdhardenburgh/TM4C123GH6PM_Drivers/README.md

 ## Planned in no specific order
 * µDMA
+* GPIO: Poll raw interrupt status
-* GPIO interrupt on a single edge
+* GPIO: interrupt on a single edge
 * USB
 * UART
 * SPI